GlitchSecure/website/_posts/2025-04-27-embracing-transparency.md

 It’s not a secret that managing a fully remote team can be challenging, especially when asynchronous chats may not be read until hours later.
 But we try to turn this to our advantage and use this approach of continuous and public conversation to keep everyone informed regarding all aspects of the company.
 This system reduces friction while all employees are welcome to take part in each conversation.

-We maintain a company handbook that outlines our policies, processes, and approaches.
+We maintain a wiki-style company handbook that outlines our policies, processes, and approaches.
 It’s a living document, continuously updated and refined, with every employee encouraged to contribute—whether by making corrections, adding missing details, or suggesting improvements.

 ## Drawbacks and Downsides